mwinteringham/wiremock-chrome-extension/README.md

 ## Setting up with source code

 1. Clone or download code from the repo
-2. Import the code into the extension section of Chrome - https://developer.chrome.com/extensions/getstarted#unpacked
+2. Import the `src` folder into the [extension section of Chrome](https://developer.chrome.com/extensions/getstarted#unpacked)
-3. Download the latest supported version of Wiremock from here - http://repo1.maven.org/maven2/com/github/tomakehurst/wiremock-standalone/2.2.2/wiremock-standalone-2.2.2.jar
+3. Download the latest supported version of Wiremock from [here](http://repo1.maven.org/maven2/com/github/tomakehurst/wiremock-standalone/2.2.2/wiremock-standalone-2.2.2.jar)
 4. Startup Wiremock on localhost:8080 to allow the extension to talk to Wiremock